Key Concepts

 - It updates continuously as new data arrives

-Brief gets smarter over time as you connect more tools and as your product evolves.
+Brief keeps every builder aligned as you connect more tools and as your product evolves.

 Data Sources & Integrations